predsci/MapFL/README.md

 The included `build.sh` script will take a configuration file and generate a Makefile and build the code.
 The folder `conf` contains example configuration files for various compilers and systems.
-We recommend copying the configuration file closest to your setup and then modifying it to confomr to your compiler and system (such as `HDF5` library paths/flags, compiler flags, etc.).
+We recommend copying the configuration file closest to your setup and then modifying it to conform to your compiler and system (such as `HDF5` library paths/flags, compiler flags, etc.).

 Given a configure script `conf/my_custom_build.conf`, the build script is invoked as:
 ```